Lake Wales, Florida: Elections and terms of office

 Lake Wales municipal elections are nonpartisan.

 Each member of the commission is elected to serve a 3-year term.
 The five commission members are elected at large, of which four commission members must reside and be nominated in the district represented by the seat to which they are elected.
-The mayor and can reside in any district of the city.
+The mayor can reside in any district of the city.

 The commission shall elect from among its members a deputy mayor who shall act as mayor during the absence or disability of the mayor, and if a vacancy occurs, shall become mayor for the remainder of the unexpired term.

 Law enforcement

-In 2016, a Lake Wales police officer, Travis Worley, was accused by a whistleblower on the Lake Wales police force of calling a black suspect a "nigger".
-The department suspended Worley for one day, but denied that he had used a racial slur.
-In 2019, he was named Lake Wales’ Officer of the Year.
-The whistleblower said she was subsequently targeted for punishment by the Lake Wales police department and ultimately resigned.
-Worley has subsequently been accused on at least two occasions of using the N-word, including once in front of students at the local high school.
+The city was first incorporated, and the Police Department was established in 1917.
+Within the first 28 months there were seven different chiefs.
+The first chief was W.P.
+Page, who served from July 1917 to October 1917.
+In 1917, the first jail was built on the northwest corner of Seminole Avenue and the railroad tracks.
+It was a 12x20 foot wooden structure with walls that were six inches thick.
+It had bars on the windows, and part of the compound was fenced in to hold stray animals.
+It was the jail until the new one was built in 1928.
+That is when the police station, city hall and the fire department all merged into one building.

+Two K9s have died from injuries sustained in the line of duty.
+K9 Zeke tracked into fouled water and passed away from an infection within three days on November 28, 2008.
+K9 Max was shot and killed August 3, 2022.